 Clifden Glen Cottages

-Clifden Glen cottages are located just 1.6 km from Clifden Town, making Clifden Glen the ideal base to explore Connemara and the West of Ireland.
+Clifden Glen is a unique holiday village offering self-catering accommodation in Connemara, located just 1.6 km from Clifden Town, making Clifden Glen the ideal base to explore Connemara and the West of Ireland.
 These lodges are set in a magnificent natural environment of mountains and meadow with spectacular views.
-Clifden Glen has something to offer all the family with on site children's play area, crazy golf, football, tennis court and during the summer months the on site Club house bar is open to all guests.
+Clifden Glen has something to offer all the family with on site children's play area, crazy golf, football and a tennis court.

 The lodges comprise of 3 bedrooms with a double en suite located on the ground floor, a twin bedroom, single bedroom and bathroom on the first floor.
 Each house has a lounge with TV and an open fireplace, a dining area and a fully equipped kitchen.
 Bed linen is supplied and towels can be hired at €3 per set.
 Utilities are an additional charge, they are meter read and paid on departure.

 Open plan garden

 Not wheelchair accessible

 Pets welcome on request (additional fee €30/ maximum 2 pets)

 Bedroom 1: Double bed (en-suite)